2 police officers, firefighter among 6 hospitalized after car hits gas pump in Quincy

 QUINCY, MASS.
-(WHDH) - Six people, including a pair of police officers and a firefighter, were taken to the hospital on Tuesday after an elderly driver slammed into a gas pump in Quincy and set off a fire suppression system, officials said.
+(WHDH) - Six people, including two police officers and a firefighter, were taken to the hospital Tuesday after an elderly driver slammed into a gas pump in Quincy and set off a fire suppression system, officials said.

 Emergency officials responding to a report of a crash at Prestige Gas on Franklin Street found a vehicle that had barreled into one of the pumps, in addition to another car, according to the Quincy Fire Department.